Umashankar-live/Coursera_Capstone/Final Report.md

 ![image-20181001162714277](./Coursera_Capstone/topven_lon.png)

-Although nothing obvious to would appear that the top venues are centered arounf the `-87.65` Longitude.
+Although nothing obvious to would appear that the top venues are centered around the `-87.65` Longitude.

 the Restaurant data was examined next.